quinfer/quinnference_website/content/teaching/algorthmic trading and investment.md

 ## Learning Outcome

 - Understanding of the application of algorithms and machine learning to finance.
 - Introducing to using algorithms to research contemporary finance problems.
 - Introducing to cloud computing for finance.
 - Learn to combine R+python in an agile, durable and credible way.
-	- Using state-of-the-art cloud computing solutions (Rstudio Server Pro).
+- Experience of state-of-the-art high performance cloud computing.
 - Develop independent problem solving techniques.
 - Learn the properties of algorithms through monte carlo simulations:

  >> Fake it before you make it

 - Introduction to the use of financial machine learning to *explain* modern phenomenon in finance.
 - Understand how credible theory is needed to build successful algorithmic trading and investment strategies
 - how can we use ML to build better financial theories?

-	## Overview
-This module will introduce the modern practices in quantitative investing using algorithms and computer age statistical inference.
-The module is based on the emerging topic of [financial data science](https://jfds.pm-research.com/).
-	As Efron and Hastie (2016) explains:
->> Broadly speaking, algorithms are what statisticians do while inference says why they do them.
-A energetic brand of the statistical enterprise has ﬂourished in the new century, data science, emphasizing algorithmic thinking rather than its inferential justiﬁcation.

-While the era of "Big Data" has provide a backdrop for the rapid expansion of immense computer-based processing algorithms, for instance random forest for prediction, inferential arguments for their support are emerging as an exciting new area.
-This is true for financial research questions where the complexity of the **data story**^[Or more formally the data generating process which underpins the sample] result in notoriously noise covariance matrices.
-A  small percentage of information these matrices contain is *signal*, which is tpyically systemically supressed by arbitrage forces.
-This course will introduce best practice techniques in financial data science which can help illicit economic meaningful *signal* and answer contemporary financial research questions.

 # Course material